Undergraduate Academic Programs

 Students in self-designed majors must complete a capstone experience that synthesizes the two disciplines included in the major and requires students to demonstrate successful achievement of the major’s goals and objectives.

 Students planning on a self-designed major generally submit their proposals within their first four semesters at the College.
 The number of credits in the major that were completed prior to submitting an application may influence the committee’s decision concerning approval of the major.
-Except in unusual cases and with sufficient justification, proposals submitted after 60% of the coursework for the self-designed major has been completed will not be considered.
+Except in unusual cases and with sufficient justification, proposals submitted after 60 percent of the coursework for the self-designed major has been completed will not be considered.

 It is important to note that the self-designed major offers a creative alternative for students with definite, integrated educational goals.
 It is not a way for students to avoid specific requirements.
 Consistent with the grading policies for all undergraduate majors, students may not elect for the Pass/Fail option in courses that fulfill general education requirements or the requirements of the self-designed major.